awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/greengrass-nucleus-component.md

 You can download an installer that sets up the Greengrass nucleus component on your device\.
 This installer sets up your device as a Greengrass core device\.
 There are two types of installations that you can perform: a quick installation that creates required AWS resources for you, or a manual installation where you create the AWS resources yourself\.
 For more information, see [Install the AWS IoT Greengrass Core software](install-greengrass-core-v2.md)\.

 You can also follow a tutorial to install the Greengrass nucleus and explore Greengrass component development\.
-For more information, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
+For more information, see [Tutorial: Getting started with AWS IoT Greengrass V2](getting-started.md)\.

 ## Configuration<a name="greengrass-nucleus-component-configuration"></a>